joanlopez/flutter-simple-reminders/README.md

 - [ ] Verify notifications does work properly on iOS.
 - [ ] Verify Crashlytics does work properly on iOS.
+- [ ] Verify Analytics does work properly on iOS.
+- [ ] Verify share intents does work properly on iOS.